-- Eat healthy foods for your teeth that are rich in minerals and water like green vegetables, cheese, apples, tea, fish...
+- Eat foods that are healthy for your teeth, including foods rich in minerals and water such as green vegetables, cheese, apples, tea, fish.

 - Learn about antibacterial treatments.
-If you're especially vulnerable to tooth decay - for example, because of a medical condition — your dentist may recommend special antibacterial mouth rinses or other treatments to help cut down on harmful bacteria in your mouth.
+If you are particularly vulnerable to tooth decay - for example, because of a health problem - your dentist may recommend special antibacterial mouthwashes or other treatments to help reduce the harmful bacteria in your mouth.

 In the meantime, you might be able to find relief at home.
 Try using the following:

-Baking soda is another affordable option for treating an abscessed tooth.
-Baking soda is excellent for removing plaque in the mouth.
-It also has antibacterial properties, but you should use it sparingly.
+Baking soda is another affordable option for treating abscessed gum.
+Baking soda has antibacterial properties, but you should use it in moderation.

 - Mix 1/2 tablespoon of baking soda with 1/2 cup of water and a pinch of salt.

-- Swish the mixture in your mouth for up to two minutes.
+- Rinse your mouth for up to two minutes.

-- Spit out, and repeat until you’ve finished the mixture.
+- Spit it out, and repeat until there is no more left.

-Applying an ice pack may be able to help.
-Simply use a commercial ice pack or put some ice in a plastic baggie, wrap it in a towel and apply it to the swollen area.
+Applying an ice pack to the painful area may be relieving.
+Use a commercial ice pack or put some ice in a plastic baggie, wrap it in a towel and apply it to the swollen area.

-Antiseptic, anti-inflammatory and anti-pain, clove is a good way to fight against toothache.
-Simply crush a clove between your fingers and then apply it a few minutes on the painful area.
+Crush a clove between your fingers and then apply it for a few minutes to the painful area.

-- Tooth loss: This is the case with periodontitis, the main cause of tooth loss.
-The periodontal abscess will destroy the bone that supports the tooth, first causing mobility and then its loss.
+- Tooth loss: Gum abscess will destroy the bone that supports the tooth, causing first mobility and then tooth loss.

-- Sinusitis (sinus infection): The roots of the upper molars are located near the sinuses.
-The pus accumulated by these teeth will infect the sinuses and cause their infection, Among the signs of sinusitis: Pain when pressing on the cheekbones or when the head is thrown forward, feeling of a bad smell in the nose and discharge of pus from the affected sinus.
+- Sinusitis (sinus infection): The roots of the upper molars are close to the maxillary sinuses.
+The accumulated pus will infect the sinuses and cause sinusitis.
+Signs include pressure around your eyes, cheeks, and forehead.
+Pain when pressing on the cheekbones.
+Bad breath and smell feeling.
+Pus discharge from the affected sinus.